-Penile cancer (cancer of the penis) is rare.
+Penile cancer is also known as cancer of the penis.
+Penile cancer is rare.
+Around 700 people are diagnosed each year in the UK.
 Almost all cancers of the penis are squamous cell cancers.
 Squamous cells are found in the skin.
 They cover the surface of most parts of the body.

 Rarely, other types of cancer can affect the penis.
 These include types of skin cancer such as basal cell carcinomas and malignant melanomas.

-Most men diagnosed with penile cancer are over the age of 50.
-But it can also affect younger men.
+Most penile cancer is diagnosed over the age of 50.
+But it can also affect those who are younger.

 Signs and symptoms of penile cancer can include:

-- a growth or sore (ulcer) on the head of the penis (the glans), the foreskin or the shaft
+- a growth or sore (ulcer) anywhere on the penis

-- changes in the colour of the skin, such as a redness, white patches or areas that look blueish, brown or black in colour
+- changes in the colour of the skin, such as redness, white patches or areas that look blueish, brown or black

 - discharge or bleeding

 These symptoms can also happen with other conditions.
-But always see your GP straight away if you have any of these symptoms or any other changes.
+You should always see your GP straight away if you have any of these symptoms or any other changes.
 Penile cancer is easier to treat if it is diagnosed early.

 Penile cancer is not infectious and cannot be passed on to other people.